by Dr. C.H. Weaver M.D. Medical Editor update 11/2019

-The U.S. Food and Drug Administration (FDA) has approved Keytruda (pembrolizumab) for the treatment of patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy whose tumors express PD-L1.
-Keytruda is the first Anti-PD-1 therapy approved for patients with advanced cervical cancer and the first indication for Keytruda in a gynecologic cancer.
+The U.S. Food and Drug Administration (FDA) approved Keytruda (pembrolizumab) for the treatment of patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy whose tumors express PD-L1 in 2018.
+Keytruda was the first "checkpoint inhibitor" anti-PD-1 immunotherapy approved for patients with advanced cervical cancer.
+(1) Reports also suggest the checkpoint inhibitor Opdivo (nivolumab) produces similar responses.(2)

 According to Dr. Bradley Monk, oncologist with Arizona Oncology, medical director of US Oncology Research Gynecology Program and professor of obstetrics and gynecology at University of Arizona’s College of Medicine and Creighton University School of Medicine “Even with the many advances observed across gynecologic cancers, new treatment options have been lacking for previously treated patients with advanced cervical cancer.
-The approval of KEYTRUDA in this indication is important news – and as an oncologist, it is exciting to see a much needed option made available to these patients.”
+The approval of immunotherapy for cervical cancer patients is important news – and as an oncologist, it is exciting to see a much needed option made available to these patients.”

 About Cervical Cancer